CPES Multidisciplinary Undergraduate degree

 PSL Housing Grant

 Students who are receiving a CROUS grant, levels 1 to 7, are guaranteed housing for their 3 years of study.
-For all these students, PSL awards a complement to the APL (Personalized Housing Assistance).
-When cumulated with the APL, this additional grant means that grant-holders can benefit from free housing for 3 years (Bachelor’s degree Year 1 to Year L3).
+A supplement to the APL/ALS is given to all these students by PSL.
+Together with the APL, this supplemental grant allows to compensate for almost all the rent at the CROUS of Paris for 3 years (L1 to L3).

 Grant-holders at level 0 bis and international students can be allocated housing, subject to availability.
 For international students, parents’ resources are taken into account by the PSL housing allocation committee.